wikipedia2vec/wikipedia2vec/README.md

 - *--link-graph*: The link graph file generated using the *build\_link\_graph* command
 - *--dim-size*: The number of dimensions of the embeddings (default: 100)
 - *--window*: The maximum distance between the target item (word or entity) and the context word to be predicted (default: 5)
-- *--iteration*: The number of iterations for Wikipedia documents (default: 3)
+- *--iteration*: The number of iterations for Wikipedia pages (default: 3)
 - *--negative*: The number of negative samples (default: 5)
-- *--links-per-page*: The number of contextual entities to be generated for processing each page (default: 10)
+- *--links-per-page*: The number of contextual entities to be generated from the link graph for processing each page (default: 10)
 - *--init-alpha*: The initial learning rate (default: 0.025)
 - *--min-alpha*: The minimum learning rate (default: 0.0001)
 - *--sample*: The parameter that controls downsampling of high frequency words (default: 1e-4)